 Hours: Sun – Thu, 9pm-1am.

 All-important for juniors and seniors.
 Still fairly critical for freshmen and sophomores (especially those who live in WestCo, which is connected to Weshop, and spend way too many points here).
 Weshop (pronounced Wes-Shop or bastardized to weh-shop, never wee-shop) is Wesleyan’s own mini-supermarket described by some as a mix between Whole Foods and a gas station.
 You can get all sorts of packaged foods, milk, juices, meats, cooking supplies and utensils, cleaning supplies, hygiene products, candy, and a whole lot of other stuff.
 You can also get fresh food, including fresh fruits, veggies, and cheeses if you don’t sign up for the Fruit and Veggie Co-op or the Cheese Co-op.
 Prices tend to be way higher than at regular super-markets, but you spend your points.
 If you have a kitchen in your building, you might try your hand at cooking with some stuff from Weshop.
-For the past two years, Weshop has accepted meal swipes for a sandwich or salad, bag of chips, an apple, and cookies.
+Weshop has accepted meal swipes for a sandwich, salad, or mini-poke bowl, along with a bag of chips, an apple, and cookies.
 It’s also a good option if you’re short on time and want to grab a bite before or after class, though lines can be pretty crazy long around noon.
 Be careful if you’re a freshmen, this place eats up points.

 Price: Points only, varies; meal swipes 11am-2pm.

 Hours: Sun – Thu, noon-midnight, Fri – Sat, 2-6pm.

 Daniel Family Commons